Omegapoint/hackathon-2018.2-daleks/README.md

 # hackathon-2018.2-daleks
 Daleks, reborn.
 Game is done in the raw ascii rendering.
-Missing is autmated players and and a fancy api to support it.
+Missing is automated players and and a fancy api to support it.

+Use main method in Game to play and enjoy!